-Task Selection and Patient "Pick-up" - How Familiarity Encourages Physician Multitasking in the Emergency Department
+Physician Discretion and Patient Pick-up: How Familiarity Encourages Multitasking in the Emergency Department

 Background: Patient demand for emergency medical services continues to rise from all-time highs.
-ED physicians generally respond to this rising demand by increasing their level of multitasking.
+Physicians generally respond to the rising demand by increasing their level of multitasking.

-Aim: What leads ED physicians to select which patients, and how many patients, they will treat?
+Aim: What leads Emergency Department physicians to select which patients, and how many patients, they will treat?
 Queuing models frequently assume individual servers operate independently of other servers.
-In contrast, we consider how familiarity between peers affects a physician’s chosen multitasking level through patient selection, otherwise known as “patient pick-up."
+In contrast, we consider how familiarity between peer physicians affects patient selection and the chosen multitasking level, a process more commonly known in the ED as “patient pick-up."

-Methods: Using data from multiple EDs, we quantify the effect of familiarity on multitasking empirically, show this effect occurs due to changes in pick-up behavior, and explore the combined impact of familiarity and multitasking on other ED outcomes.
+Methods: Using empirical observations from two Emergency Departments, we explore whether familiarity alters patient pick-up behavior, we determine the effect of familiarity on multitasking, and we measure the combined impact of familiarity and multitasking on other ED outcomes.

-Results: Among ED physicians, greater average familiarity leads to observed multitasking, an increase in patient pick-up rate, and shorter patient wait time -- all with no identifiable, negative impact to patient processing time or length of stay.
-Moreover, these effects intensify at the end of a physician’s shift and for patients in severe condition.
+Results: Among ED physicians, greater average familiarity leads to an increase in patient pick-up rate, observed multitasking, and shorter patient wait time -- with no identifiable, negative impact to patient processing time or length of stay.
+Moreover, the effects intensify at the end of a physician’s shift and for patients in severe condition.

 Conclusion: Within more familiar groups, physicians appear willing to exert more effort.
-This study explicates how these benefits materialize and illustrates why researchers must consider server familiarity moving forward.
+Our study clarifies how the benefits materialize and illustrates why researchers must consider server familiarity moving forward.